 Fix: Remove your fuel filter and replace it with a new filter.
 Be careful when removing the ends of the filter from the fuel line.
 The plastic can get pretty soft and break off inside the fuel hose.

 Bad Toro Fuel Pump Can Begin Leaking Gas

 Fix: Replace your fuel pump when you find the pump is leaking gas.
-Again, be careful not to break off any soft plastic from the ports off the fuel pump.
+Again, be careful not to break off any soft plastic from the ports of the fuel pump.

 Rusted or Failed Seams on Your Toro Fuel Tank Will Begin Leaking Gas

-Most Toro fuel tanks today are made with a high-density polyethylene.
-The seams on the tanks can fail causing your fuel tank to leak.
-The best solution is replacing your fuel tank.
+Most Toro fuel tanks today are made with high-density polyethylene.
+The seams on the tanks can fail to cause your fuel tank to leak.
+The best solution is to replace your fuel tank.

 Toro Fuel Shut-Off Valve is Prone to Leaking Gas

 Plastic and metal fuel shut-off valves are known to leak gas.
 You will find the shut-off valve located under your fuel tank if your mower uses one.